Na Marrni na pudni, Kaurna yerta (Im glad we all gathered here, we are on Kaurna Country)

 2009 CI, Stage 1: AMS Radiocarbon Dating of Fish Otoliths from the Lower Murray River, SA, Australian Institute for Nuclear Science and Engineering (AINSE) Research Award (Grant ID: ALNGRA10062)

 2008 CI, Lower Murray Archaeological Project, Australian Institute for Aboriginal and Torres Strait Islander Studies (AIATSIS) Research Grant (Grant ID: G2008/7398)

 Honours and Awards

 2007 DEST National University Indigenous Partnership Award (with Dr Catherine Koerner and Dr Simone Tur)

 2007 Office for Youth Outstanding Young Indigenous Acheiver Award, Channel 9 Young Achiever Awards

 External Appointments & Ministerial Committees

-2020-2022 Member, Aboriginal Partnership Committee, South Australian Museum
+2020-2022 Chair, Aboriginal Partnership Committee, Board Member, South Australian Museum.

 2019-2021 ATSI Branch Committee Member, National Tertiary Education Union, Flinders University Branch.